$50 $21 (save 58%)

 - Style Guide: These sporty Native sneakers would look really good with your everyday casual outfits.
 Men can match these with joggers and plain tees.
 Women can opt for a tee and a short denim skirt or yoga pants with mesh panels.

-- Native Jefferson - These smashing low-tops combine the best features of Native sneakers.
-The shoes are odor-resistant, hand-washable, shock-absorbent, and as always, Beast-Free.
+These smashing low-tops combine the best features of Native sneakers.
+The odor-resistant Jefferson from Native is also hand-washable, shock-absorbent, and as always, Beast-Free.
 Injection molded EVA construction keeps the weight light along with perforation details all throughout the shoes.

 - Style Guide: These sunny shoes are the ideal footwear for the summer season or a trip to the beach.
 You could do worse than pair these with bright shorts, a cute shirt, and floppy straw hat.